sudomesh/sudowrt-firmware/README.md

 The openwrt wiki has some examples of requirements per distro: http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations

-Unless you know what you are doing, you should build this on a Ubuntu 64bit box/container.
-At time of writing (Jan 2017), the [build script does not appear to work on Ubuntu 16.04](https://github.com/sudomesh/sudowrt-firmware/issues/103).

 # the "easy" way
 If you'd like to build the firmware in a controlled/clean environment, you can use [docker](https://docker.io) with the provided [Dockerfile](./Dockerfile) to (a) rebuild the image using ```docker build -t sudomesh/sudowrt-firmware:dev .``` and then (b) run the image by ```docker run -v $PWD/built_firmware:/usr/local/sudowrt-firmware/built_firmware -t sudomesh/sudowrt-firmware:dev```.
 Depending on your network connect and hardware, the build takes a couple of hours.
 A successful build should put the built firmware image in [repo dir]/built_firmware and produce output like:
 ```